 Let’s calculate some easy math given the following facts:

-As of 2013, there are more mobile phones than people on Earth.
+There are more mobile connections than people on this planet1,2

-Your business’ website must be mobile-friendly today to stay competitive tomorrow.
+Your business’s website should be mobile-friendly today to stay competitive tomorrow

 Here are the facts to support this equation:

-So if your business' site is not mobile-friendly right now, you need to change your approach quickly.
+So if your business’s website is not mobile-friendly right now, you should consider changing your approach quickly.
 Because simply put, consumers are expecting it.

-There are several ways to make your site mobile-friendly, but the best option that offers the most flexibility is adopting a responsive Web design, which enables a site to seamlessly adjust on any screen, like a desktop, tablet or smartphone.
-This creates a better mobile experience for the consumer – so there's no zooming, pinching or scrolling.
+There are several ways to make your site mobile-friendly, but one of the best options can be adopting a responsive web design, which can enable a website to seamlessly adjust on any screen, like a desktop, tablet or smartphone.
+This can create a better mobile experience for the consumer – so there’s no zooming, pinching or scrolling!

 The Bigger Picture

-Ultimately, it's not about the devices.
-To truly connect with consumers today, it's essential for online businesses to focus on creating the most optimal experience for their users.
-And utilizing a responsive Web design enforces and promotes this "user-centric" approach because it provides that consistent experience consumers want from any device that they choose to use.
+Ultimately, it’s not about the devices.
+To truly connect with consumers today, it’s essential for you to create the most optimal experience for your audience.
+And utilizing a responsive web design can help you achieve an optimal experience by enforcing and promoting this “user-centric” approach because it can provide a consistent experience consumers want from any device that they choose to use.

-Remember, people are not always near a computer, but most people have a mobile device with them at all times.
-And when consumers can access your website as easily on their smartphone as they can on a laptop, it allows them greater access to your business.
-And that's always the right answer.
+Remember: people are not always near a computer, but many people have a mobile device with them at all times.
+And when consumers can access your website on their smartphone as easily as they can on a laptop, it can allow them greater access to your business.
+And that’s always the right answer.